sftcd/openssl/esnistuff/README.md

 # State-of-play...

 Most recent first...

+- Added (stub) version of ``SSL_ESNI_dec`` that should have all the right inputs, next up will be the checks/decrypt in the body of that function.

 - ``tls_parse_ctos_esni``: done with parsing, no crypto yet, lots of code tidying needed and TODOs